Hill Street Blues: Seasons

 Season 6: Major changes occurred as Det.
 Mayo, Det.
 Garibaldi, Lt.
 Ray Calletano (René Enríquez), Fay Furillo (Barbara Bosson) and Officer Leo Schnitz (Robert Hirschfeld) were all phased out at the start of the season, and Joe Coffey left near the end.
 The sole addition was Lt.
 Norman Buntz, played by Dennis Franz, who had played a different character, the corrupt "bad guy" Detective Sal Benedetto, in several season 3 episodes.
 Buntz and Benedetto were doppelgängers.
 Peter Jurasik played a new recurring character ("Sid the Snitch"), who often teamed with Buntz.
-In a 1991 interview on Later with Bob Costas, Ken Olin claimed these characters were removed so the new show-runners would receive royalties.
+In a 1992 interview on Later with Bob Costas, Ken Olin claimed these characters were removed so the new show-runners would receive royalties.
 Bosson's departure, however, was voluntary.
 She left after a salary conflict with the new executive producer who, according to the actress, had also wanted her character, Fay, to go back to being a shrewish "thorn in her ex-husband's side".

 The season premiere opened with a roll call filled with officers never before seen on the show, briefly fooling viewers into thinking the entire cast had been replaced.
 It was then revealed that this was, in fact, the night shift.
 The action then cut to the day shift pursuing their after-work activities.
 Another unique episode from this season explained through flashbacks how Furillo and Davenport met and fell in love.
 This was the first season that Travanti and Hamel were not nominated for the Emmy for Outstanding Lead Actor/Actress in a Drama Series.

+During this season the show featured the first lesbian recurring character on a major network; the character was police officer Kate McBride, played by Lindsay Crouse.

 Season 7: Up until now, each episode of the series started with the morning roll call.
 Episodes from season 7 break away from tradition, showing characters at home or working.
 The roll call becomes a minor part of the beginning.
-Some episodes don't show roll call at all.
+Some episodes do not show roll call at all.

 Officer Patrick Flaherty (Robert Clohessy) and Officer Tina Russo (Megan Gallagher) joined this season in an attempt to rekindle the Bates/Coffey relationship of years past.
 Stan Jablonski became a secondary character part way through this season, and when Travanti announced he would not return the next year, the producers decided to end the show in 1987.
 The program was also moved to Tuesday nights almost midway through the season after nearly six years to make way for L.A.
 Law on Thursdays.
-During this season the show featured the first lesbian recurring character on a major network; the character was a police officer called Kate McBride, played by Lindsay Crouse.

 This was the only season that Bruce Weitz (Det.
 Mick Belker) was not nominated for the Emmy for Outstanding Supporting Actor in a Drama Series.
-Only Betty Thomas was nominated, making her the sole member of the cast to be nominated all seasons.
+Only Betty Thomas was nominated, making her the sole member of the cast to be nominated in all seasons.
 This was the only season for which the show was not nominated for Outstanding Drama Series.